anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 highly recommended to configure authentication and authorisation on the cluster and cluster nodes.

-Here is an overview of the default ports used in Kubernetes.
+The [Kubernetes documentation](https://kubernetes.io/docs/reference/ports-and-protocols/) specifies the default ports used in Kubernetes.
 Make sure that your network blocks access to unnecessary ports and consider limiting access to the Kubernetes API server except from trusted networks.